pathikpatel54/SRCP/README.md

+Secure Realtime Chat Protocol (SRCP) is a communication protocol for secure and end-to-end encrypted messaging.

 ### Steps to run tests:-
 1. Open 3 terminal windows and change directory to this project folder.
 2. In first terminal start server using 'go run server/main.go'